 - Thursday, March 7, 2024: Offer Release (HS Application, SHSAT, LaGuardia)

 Sign up for our high school admissions email list: we'll send you updates, tips, and key date reminders.
 Learn more about any past or upcoming events at schools.nyc.gov/High.

 New to NYC public schools and need a high school now?
 Learn what to do on our New Students page.

 What Are the Specialized High Schools?

-The nine specialized high schools are one way that New York City supports the educational needs of students who excel academically and/or artistically, including English Language Learners and students with an IEP or 504 Plan.
+The nine Specialized High Schools are one way that New York City supports the educational needs of students who excel academically and/or artistically, including English Language Learners and students with an IEP or 504 Plan.

-One Audition High School—Audition to Apply
+One Audition High School—Submit your Application and Auditions to Apply

 - Fine & Visual Art